benjamin-shen/apartment/README.md

 ### Firebase

 This section is essential for setting up the app by yourself.
-Firebase is used for its hosting, authentication, cloud functions, and cloud database.
+Firebase is used for its hosting, authentication, cloud functions, and cloud firestore.

 1. Create a new Firebase project.
 Upgrade the project to the Blaze plan to use Cloud functions.
 2. Work in the top-level folder of the cloned repo.
 Log in to your newly created project using the [Firebase CLI](https://firebase.google.com/docs/cli).
 Run `firebase use --add`, select your project id, and name it "default".